how to write a wedding speech

 Speak slowly

-It’s important to remember that this is a special moment that deserves to be savoured.
-By speaking slowly, you give yourself the chance to savour the moment and connect with your audience.
-And, as an added bonus, your guests will be able to actually understand what you’re saying!
+It’s important to remember that this special moment deserves to be savoured.
+Speaking slowly allows you to savour the moment and connect with your audience.
+And, as an added bonus, your guests can actually understand what you’re saying!

 Water on hand!